 - PSOG 625 Psychology of Leadership and Motivation.
 (3 units)

 Reviews theories and research on motivation, specifying both the intrinsic and extrinsic determinants of worker motivation.
 The leadership process and its relation to motivation, group performance, workplace attitudes and climate are also analyzed.

 - PSOG 635 Diversity and the Organization.
 (3 units)

-Addresses the processes involved in creating and maintaining a knowledgeable environment that equips all organizational participants to attain their full potential in pursuit of the enterprise’s objectives.
-It is an approach that recognizes that organizations are made up of unique and valuable individuals that carry out particular functions.
-As members of organizations, each contributes diversity to the success of the organizational diversity.
+Addresses processes involved in creating and maintaining an environment that equips all organizational participants to attain their full potential in pursuit of the enterprise’s objectives.
+Based on the approach that recognizes that organizations are made up of unique and valuable individuals that carry out particular functions.
+Diverse members of organizations contribute to organizational success.

-- PSOG 655 Organizational Systems, Development and Change.
+- PSOG 655 Capstone: Organizational Systems, Development and Change.
 (3 units)

 Examines the organization systematically to see how the whole is functioning, with the focus on how internal and external dynamics influence organizational productivity and health.
 Examines theories and research on change and organizational development within the context of the I-O specialist role as both change-agent and consultant.
 Topics include types of change, individual, group and organizational interventions, conflict management, team development, group decision making, and culture.

 - PSOG 720 Professional Development Workshops, 1-6.
 (1 unit each)

 Six 8-hour workshops are held (3 per year) that present current trends in the field while providing students hands-on support for their own professional development.

 - PSOG 654 Specialization.
 (2 units)